cmse822/final-project-Ledengary/README.md

 ./sequential_km
 ```

-## 2.2 Parallel Implementation
+## 2.2 OpenMP Implementation

 ### 2.2.1 Overview

-The OpenMP implementation of the K-means algorithm aims to leverage multi-threading capabilities to reduce the computational time required for clustering large datasets.
+The OpenMP implementation of the K-means algorithm [4] aims to leverage multi-threading capabilities to reduce the computational time required for clustering large datasets.
 This parallel approach focuses on distributing the computation of distances and cluster assignments across multiple threads.

 ### 2.2.2 Implementation Details